jonathancrabtree/Circleator/README.md

 users should be able to create intricately-customized figures by using the same configuration file syntax.

-For new users:
+#### For new users:
   * **Walkthroughs and sample configuration files** provide HOW-TO guides for commonly-encountered datasets.
   * **Predefined track types** render standard data types using reasonable default options.
-    * e.g., the keyword `genes` by itself on a line in the configuration file will display a circular track in which each gene is a curved black rectangle.
+    * *e.g.*, the keyword `genes` by itself on a line in the configuration file will display a circular track in which each gene is a curved black rectangle.
   * **Configurable track options** allow the predefined track types to be customized as little or as much as needed.
-    * e.g., the line `genes color1=red` will do the same, but replacing the default gene color (black) with red.
+    * *e.g.*, the line `genes color1=red` will do the same as `genes`, but using red instead of black.

-For experienced users:
+#### For experienced users:
   * **User-defined track types** can be created inline and then reused later in the configuration file.
   * **Feature-based scaling** allows the figure scale to be selectively expanded around features of interest.
-    * e.g., Use 100X scale for any nonsynonymous SNP position and display the affected bases.
+    * *e.g.*, Use 100X scale for any nonsynonymous SNP position and display the affected bases.
-  * **Configuration file loops** mean that figures for 60-genome SNP panels can be configured and displayed without cutting and pasting the same SNP track 59 times.
+  * **Configuration file loops** mean that figures for 60-genome SNP panels can be configured and displayed without cutting and pasting the same SNP track configuration 59 times.
   * **Symbolic track references** allow tracks to reference others by name or relative position.
-    * e.g., Label each tRNA displayed in the preceding track with its anticodon sequence and connect the label to the corresponding feature with a blue line.
+    * *e.g.*, Label each tRNA displayed in the preceding track with its anticodon sequence and connect the label to the corresponding feature with a blue line.
   * **Computed features** can be added to supplement those features that appear directly in the input files.
-    * e.g., Create and display a "SNP desert" feature in any location where there is at least 5kb of sequence that contains no SNPs.
+    * *e.g.*, Create and display a "SNP desert" feature in any location where there is at least 5kb of sequence that contains no SNPs.
-    * e.g., Create and display a "low coverage" feature in any location where the valued plotted in the read coverage graph in track 2 falls below 5.
+    * *e.g.*, Create and display a "low coverage" feature in any location where the valued plotted in the read coverage graph in track 2 falls below 5.

 ### Getting Started